scroll-tech/rollup-explorer-backend/README.md

 ## Pre-requisites

 Naturally, you will need the [Rust toolchain] installed.
-Besides that, [goose] is necessary for external database migrations of [scroll].
+Besides that, [goose] is necessary for external database migrations of [scroll-node].

 ## Development